jjjaaackkk/rassilkaapi/README.md

 Hello to my Rassilka API django drf test project!

+## REQUIREMENTS

+You can find in file requirements.txt

 ## INSTALLATION

 1) change **.env.env** global variables such as DB, API, etc